 Galveston Bay Foundation and the Environmental Institute of Houston (University of Houston at Clear Lake) are pleased to share the latest Galveston Bay Dolphin Research Program (GDRP) quarterly newsletter.
-Thank you for your interest in our research!
+Your support has helped make this bottlenose dolphin research possible!

 A Splashy Overview

 The strong winds have not settled!
 Typically, as we head into the warmer months of the year the winds lessen, giving us more opportunities to conduct boat-based surveys.
 This year, high to moderate winds continued during most days through June and consequently the research crew was only able to complete three survey days during the quarter.
 Moderate winds do not typically pose safety concerns for the crew, but since they affect the choppiness of the water, they have a considerable effect on sighting visibility (i.e., our ability to see dolphins).
 Good sighting visibility is a crucial component of collecting observation data suitable for analyses.
 Regardless of the limited survey days, the research crew was able to cover a large portion of our upper and lower Galveston Bay study area.
 The team covered 130km (20hrs of observation) and sighted 18 dolphin groups with over 250 dolphins.

 The second quarter of the year is typically when our researchers first meet the young-of-the-year (YOYs).
 Several new calves were seen with their mothers in early June, including this calf sighted in a group of mom/calves near Eagle Point.
 The group was traveling steadily towards the Houston Ship Channel.